Universal Action Catalog¶

 strong-model flexibility:

-- Satisficing — the model invokes a visible hot-list action
+- Satisficing — the model invokes a familiar action (

-file__write) instead of discovering a better-fit one (file__edit), because the hot action is "good enough". - Discovery-skip — the model does not proactively call
+write_file) instead of discovering a better-fit one (edit_file), because the familiar action is "good enough". - Discovery-skip — the model does not proactively call

-list_actions; it guesses an action name from training priors, often malformed (file.write,file__read_file).
+list_actions; it guesses an action name from training priors, often malformed (file.write,file__read).

-Status: the no-names system prompt and the file__edit cross-reference are
+Status: the no-names system prompt and the edit_file cross-reference are

 shipped; list_actions returning schemas and the tier-gated mandates are the